 All governmental funds are accounted for on a spending or "current financial resources" measurement focus and the modified accrual basis of accounting.
 Accordingly, only current assets and current liabilities are included on the Balance Sheets.
 The Statement of Revenues, Expenditures and Changes in Fund Balances present increases (revenues and other financing sources) and decreases (expenditures and other financing uses) in net current assets.
 Under the modified accrual basis of accounting, revenues are recognized in the accounting period in which they become both measurable and available to finance expenditures of the current period.
 Accordingly, revenues are recorded when received in cash, except that revenues subject to accrual (generally 60 days after year-end) are recognized when due.
 The primary revenue sources, which have been treated as susceptible to accrual by the District, are property tax, intergovernmental revenues and other taxes.
-Expenditures are recorded in the accounting period in which they taxes are recorded in the accounting period in which the related fund liability is incurred.
+Expenditures are recorded in the accounting period in which the related fund liability is incurred.